This post has already been read 4138 times!

 Effective leaders and managers know the value of time and utilize this precious resource effectively and efficiently to create results.

-Things can go haywire when our productivity is dependent on others and that is what happened with this particular client of mine.
+Things can go haywire when our productivity is dependent on others.
+That is what happened with this particular client of mine.

 During a recap of the previous week’s action plan with a client of mine, a new problem surfaced which he had not associated with the original need to get a grip with his time mismanagement.

-A hardworking individual who managed to fit in a lot during the course of the day, but still wondered where his day went, there was utter chaos and our common goal was to bring order back into his day so that he had a chance to step back and look at the big picture like a true business owner and leader.
+A hardworking individual who managed to fit in a lot during the course of the day, but still wondered where his day went, there was utter chaos.
+Our common goal was to bring order back into his day so that he had a chance to step back and look at the big picture like a true business owner and leader.

 A whole session of brainstorming with 22 action points was produced.
 The client was given the option to implement any 3 of them based on his own priorities and what he thought he could achieve.
 One of the actions he chose was the To Do List.